StackVista/sts-opentelemetry-collector/docs/settings_provider_extension.md

 ### Run the collector using config with extension enabled

-Assuming the dependencies are generated and the OTel collector image built, add to your dev-config.yaml (see the main README), the following segments:
+Assuming the dependencies are generated and the OTel collector image built, add to your dev-config.yaml (see the main README, or the [full config](#full-config) at the bottom), the following segments:
 ```yaml
 extensions:
   sts_settings_provider: